-Many borrowers mistakenly believe that some lenders charge points and other lenders don’t.
-Some also believe that when they pay no points, they are getting something for free.
-Not true.
-Virtually all lenders offer about a dozen rate-versus-fee alternatives on every loan.
+Many borrowers mistakenly believe some lenders charge points and other lenders don’t.
+Some also believe that when they pay no points, they are getting something for free, but that’s not true.
+Virtually all lenders offer about a dozen rate vs. fee alternatives on every loan.
 They may not tell you about them all, but these alternatives always exist.
-Here is a small portion of a typical rate sheet:

 More people would consider paying points if they knew the benefits.
 It’s important that you learn about them now so you will be prepared when you have to lock in your interest rate and it’s time to decide whether or not to buy points.

-The good news is that you continue to save that $250 every year.
-The savings over 10 years amounts to over $3,000!
+The good news is that you’ll continue to save that $250 every year once you break even.
+If you plan on staying in your home for 10 years, for example, your savings top $3,000.
 If you were to keep the loan for its full term, it adds up to over $14,000, all from that $1,000 investment.
-And of course, your loan will be more than $100,000 so your savings will be even greater.
+And of course, your loan will likely be more than $100,000, so your savings will be even greater.

 Going back to the chart, you can see that the next buy down only costs another .375 points for the next one-eighth rate reduction.
 That’s a three-year break-even, which is terrific.
 The next one after that is a five-year breakeven.
 The question is: “How long are you going to be in the home?”
 If you plan to be there for longer than the break-even period, then you should pay points.

 Ask your loan representative to make a little chart just like the one above so you know which alternative is best for you.
 If they won’t calculate the break-even period for you, be sure to get the rate sheet so you can do it yourself, or with your loan representative’s help.
 Keep the rate sheet as you’ll want to refer to it and compare it with the rate sheet on the day that you lock in your rate.